 Telecoms people have been using a very similar thing for years to control revenue leakage.
 It works very well.
 I hope it works as well for this.

 Signature-based malware identification has been around since the dawn of the computer security industry, but McAfee has said it's dumping the system – or rather, adapting it – in an upgraded security suite which will (it claims) virtually eliminate susceptibility to botnets.
-McAfee's malware signature database has grown to over …
+McAfee's malware signature database has grown to …

 Telecoms people have been using a very similar thing for years to control revenue leakage.
 It works very well.
 I hope it works as well for this.